supnate/rekit/docs/cli.md

 - `rekit mv <type>`: move/rename an element of the type.
 - `rekit rm <type>`: delete an element of the type.

-Almose all commands supports [-h] argument to see the usage help. i.e. `rekit add -h`.
+All commands supports [-h] argument to see the usage help. i.e. `rekit add -h`.

 Below is the list of all Rekit commands to manage project elements: